-The occurrence of the piping failure will be more likely if the large particles are moved.
+The occurrence of piping failure will be more likely if the large particles are moved.
 This will only happen if the seepage velocity/water flow is high.
-The larger the velocity, the greater are the chances of erosion in the seepage path.
+The larger the velocity, the greater the chances of erosion in the seepage path.

-The quantity of seepage entering in a seepage collection system is generally directly related to the level of the water in the reservoir.
+The quantity of seepage entering a seepage collection system is generally directly related to the level of the water in the reservoir.
 There are various methods to measure the seepage in dams.

-This method is primarily for low quantity seepage.
+This method is primarily for low-quantity seepage.
 It is one of the simplest methods to monitor the rate and flow of seepage.
 The drain water should be connected in either of the two ways.

-As one of the earliest, simple, and most effective methods to measure the flow of water, this device stands the test against time.
+As one of the earliest, simplest, and most effective methods to measure the flow of water, this device stands the test against time.
 The material used to make the weir plate is stainless steel.
 The size is adjusted according to the expected flow of water.
 The weir uses the principle of the flow of water over the V-shaped plate.